eerii/mermelada/README.md

 **OpenGL**

 On MacOS you don't need to do anything to build for OpenGL.
-For Linux, install `apt install glew-dev`.
+For Linux, install `apt install libglew-dev`.
 On Windows download if from the [official site](http://glew.sourceforge.net) or run `vcpkg install glew`.

 **Web**